openfun/richie/docs/docker.md

 ## Services

-The project is defined using a [docker-compose file](../docker-compose.yml) and consists of 4 services:
+The project is defined using a [docker-compose file](../docker-compose.yml) and consists of 6 services:

 - **nginx:** the front end web server configured to serve static/media files and proxy other requests to Django,
 - **db:** the SQL database,
+- **elasticsearch:** the search engine,
 - **app:** the actual Django CMS project with all our application code,
 - **typescript:** a webpack process that transpiles our sources and bundles them into a JS package,
 - **sass:** builds the output CSS file from `app/` to `static/`.